 In order to find the problematic application you need to enable the applications and services one by one until you find the one that is causing this error.

-Solution 5 – Perform Windows 10 reset
+10. Perform Windows 10 reset

 - Start Automatic Repair by restarting your computer few times during the boot sequence.
 Alternatively, you can hold the Shift key and click the Restart button.